Yugank16/Demand-Driven-Marketplace/README.md

 	cd ~/demand_driven_marketplace_api/demand_driven_marketplace_api/

-1 Add local_settings.py file in the main directory where local_sttings.py.template is present, add the code from tempelate to local_settings.py after replacing all the placeholders.
+2 Add local_settings.py file in the directory where setting is present and configure your local_settings.py file with your database details.

 # Run Project